ably-labs/sms-in-the-browser/README.md

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces with encapsulated components that manage their own state.

-[Vonage](https://www.vonage.co.uk/) is an SMS gateway provider.
+[Vonage](https://developer.vonage.com/) is a communication API platform that allows you to send and receive SMS messages programmatically.

-# WebSockets in Vercel with Ably
+## WebSockets in Vercel with Ably

 ![Vercel and Websockets](https://cdn.glitch.com/0cb30add-c9ef-4c00-983c-e12deb0d4080%2Fvercel-websockets.png?v=1610475709091)

-Vercel allows users to deploy [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction), which are essentially just blocks of code which provide a response to an HTTP request.
+Vercel is a hosting platform, built from the ground up to host Next.js apps, and Serverless Functions with them.
+It allows users to deploy [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction), which are essentially just blocks of code which provide a response to an HTTP request.
 However, these functions have a maximum execution timeout, which means that it is not possible to maintain a WebSocket connection this way.

 This is where Ably comes in.
 The client can connect to an [Ably Channel](https://www.ably.io/documentation/realtime/channels) and send and receive messages on it to add Realtime functionality to your app by managing your WebSocket connections for you.
 We'll go over how to build an app which uses realtime functionality in this walkthrough, if preferred, you can [jump straight to how to use Ably with Vercel](#ablyandvercel).

-# What are we going to build?
+## What are we going to build?

 We'll build a web app that displays SMS in the browser in realtime as they are received.